aaldossary/Project-Number-6/README.md

 #6- I made I button on the bottom left the says "click me for my information", once you have clicked will get my name and my emil (animation) in jquery.

+#7- I download the files from CodePen.

+#8- upload the files in github.

 */